prinx/dotenv/README.md

 ```
 ## Details on setting environment variables

 ***Note**: Setting an environment variable using the library, will not save the variable into your `.env` file.
-It will just make the variable accessible to you till the end of the script.*
+It will just make the variable accessible to you till the end of the script.
+To change the variable in the env file itself, use `persistEnv` instead.*

 There are two ways of setting the environment variables: using the `addEnv` function or using the main package class.